 Some final thoughts

 Check the bike that you get thoroughly.
 Do the brakes work properly?
 Are the gears shifting precisely?
 Is something rattling or squeaking?
 Also, ask for a saddle that feels good.
-One more minute spent here might safe a day with a broken bicycle or an annoyng noise from your vehicle.
+One more minute spent here might safe the hassle later.

-Rental services in Germany provide either bicycles with derailleur gear systems or with internal hub gear systems.
-Both work perfectly for what you intent to do.
-But keep in mind that the hub gear systems often will not allow you to back-pedal here.
+Rental services in Germany provide bicycles with either derailleur gear systems or internal hub gear systems.
+Both work perfectly for what you intend to do.
+But keep in mind that the hub gear systems often will not allow you to back-pedal.
 When back-pedalling you will operate the brake.
 (It's a German thing.)
 Check this beforehand or get used to it.